 - understand problems related to pollution of environmental compartments from natural and anthropogenic sources

-- describe basic properties of these chemicals, their occurrence, sources, long-range transport, toxicological and ecotoxicological properties
+- describe basic properties of these selected pollutants, their occurrence, sources, long-range transport, and hazards

 - describe and discuss legislation and policy of these compounds and international conventions

-- describe purposes and principles of the activities focused on screening and monitoring of presence of anthropogenic chemicals in the environment
+- describe purposes and principles of the activities focused on screening and monitoring of presence of antropogenic chemicals in the environment

-- review the analytical techniques for the sample preparation, clean-up and fractionation
+- understand analytical techniques for the sample preparation, clean-up and fractionation

 - compare the separation and identification techniques and their applicability for determination of various organic chemicals in the environmental samples

-- • Global environmental problems.
-Chemicals in the environment – definitions, basic approaches.
-Environmental harmful chemicals.
+- Chemicals in the environment – definitions, basic approaches.

-- • Fate of chemicals in the environment – transport, transformation.
+- Fate of chemicals in the environment – transport, transformation.
 Environmental interface and chemical equilibrium.
 Parameters characterizing the properties of substances and environmental properties.
-Relationships between chemical structure and reactivity.

-- • Basic characteristics, problems and environmental chemistry of environmental compartments – atmosphere, soil, sediment, water.
-Air pollution, smog, ozone layer, global warming.
-Acidification of the environment.
-Water pollution, waste waters and their treatment.
-Primary and secondary soil pollution.
+- Basic characteristics, problems and environmental chemistry of environmental compartments – atmosphere, soil, sediment, water.
+Air, water and soil pollution.

-- • Models of environmental distribution of chemicals.
+- Models of environmental distribution of chemicals.
 Multimedia models.
-Environmental databases and information systems.
-Integrated register of pollution.

-- • Environmental contamination.
-Main groups of environmental pollutants (persistent organic pollutants, toxic metals, volatile organic compounds, detergents, phthalates, pesticides) – basic characteristics, sources, reaction and transport, toxicological and ecotoxicological effects.
+- Environmental contamination.
+Main groups of environmental pollutants (persistent organic pollutants, toxic metals, volatile organic compounds, detergents, phthalates, pesticides) – basic characteristics, sources, and hazards.

-- • Analytical techniques for the sample extraction, clean-up and fractionation of the environmental samples.
+- • Analytical techniques for the sample extraction, clean-up, fractionation and quantification of the environmental samples.